daphnemamsft/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-service-principal.md

 ---
 title: Sign in with Azure CLI using a service principal | Microsoft Docs
-description: Learn how to sign into the Azure CIL using a service principal
+description: Learn how to sign into the Azure CLI using a service principal, Azure CLI
 author: jiasli
 ms.author: jiasli
 manager: yonzhan